npjonath/plugin-oclif-mcp-server/README.md

 - ✅ `hidden: false` - Command must not be hidden
 - ✅ `disableMCP: true` - Command must not disable MCP (default: false)
+- ✅ `cmdClass.pluginType === 'jit'` - JIT (Just-In-Time) commands are automatically excluded from MCP exposure for security and stability reasons.
 - ✅ Not the MCP command itself

 ## 🏗️ Architecture